 Jane Grigson was an English cookery writer.
 In the latter part of the 20th century she was the author of the food column for The Observer and wrote numerous books about European cuisines and traditional British dishes.
 Her work proved influential in promoting British food.
 “Cooking something delicious is really much more satisfactory than painting pictures or making pottery.
 At least for most of us.
 Food has the tact to disappear, leaving room and opportunity for masterpieces to come.
 The mistakes don’t hang on the walls or stand on the shelves to reproach you forever.”
 Jane Grigson published Good Things in 1971.

 Robert Carrier, although an American, his success came in England, where he was based from 1953 as chef, restaurateur and cookery writer.
 His encyclopedia of cookery is a classic.

-And that this will give you a feeling of what has happened in food over the past fifty years, which I am sure will stand any budding cook in good stead, even if you only manage to read a couple of them!
+I hope that you enjoy this list of classics and that it will give you a feeling of what has happened in food over the past fifty years, which I am sure will stand any budding cook in good stead, even if you only manage to read a couple of them!

-I hope that this list of my Top 16 Classic Cookery Books gives you something worthwhile to do, between cooking, enjoy your reading and exploring, if you come across any great writing, please do let me know!
+Hopefully my Top 16 Classic Cookery Books gives you something worthwhile to do, between cooking.
+Enjoy your reading and exploring and if you come across any great writing, please do let me know!

 Rosalind Rathouse, founder, Cookery School, Little Portland Street, London.